py-econometrics/pyfixest/readme.md

 - Several Robust and Cluster Robust Variance-Covariance Types
 - Wild Cluster Bootstrap Inference (via [wildboottest](https://github.com/s3alfisc/wildboottest))
-- Support for estimators of the "new" Difference-in-Difference literature is work in progress. `PyFixest` currently provides an experimentla implementation of Gardner's Did2s estimtator (via the `pyfixest.experimental.did` module, only ATT estimation).
+- Support for estimators of the "new" Difference-in-Difference literature is work in progress. `PyFixest` currently provides an experimental implementation of Gardner's Did2s estimtator (via the `pyfixest.experimental.did` module, only ATT estimation).

 ## Installation